Korzer420/LoreMaster/Rando_Readme.md

   player from killing them.
 You will be granted the items, once you hit them with your nail.

 ### More Doors
 - The "Master Key" isn't able to open the doors placed by this mod.
-Instead it will show you where the key is (currently unimplemented)
+Instead it will show you at which location the key is.